-UHPP hosted monthly navigator and assister meetings and bi-annual summits to provide trainings (including how to make referrals to the Department of Insurance or another appropriate ombudsman), share best practices, and connect assisters with each other.
-The Project Director (PD), serves as a resource to all navigators, providing additional training and technical assistance and facilitating the sharing of best practices among hub partners.
-The PD also works in partnership with the Utah Department of Workforce Services (DWS) to clarify Medicaid eligibility requirements and engage eligibility workers.
-UHPP houses two navigators, two certified application counselors, and six volunteers to help with outreach and Medicaid/CHIP enrollment within schools.
-These assisters partner with and serve as a warm referral source for various community organizations.
+UHPP hosts monthly navigator and assister meetings and annual summits and webinars to provide trainings, share best practices, and connect assisters with each other.
+The Project Director (PD) serves as a resource to enrollment assisters providing additional training, technical assistance, event coordination, and facilitating the sharing of best practices among the enrollment assisters.
+The PD also works in partnership with the Utah Department of Workforce Services (DWS) and the Utah Department of Health to continually improve service to Utahns applying for Medicaid or CHIP.
+UHPP houses four navigators, four certified application counselors, and six volunteers to help with outreach.
+These in-house assisters serve as a warm referral source for various community organizations.

 UHPP engages non-funded key partners to develop relationships with hard-to-reach populations and self-employed individuals.
-Examples include Hispanic media outlets, local chambers of commerce (including the Utah Hispanic Chamber of Commerce and the Asian Chamber of Commerce), the Utah Library Association, religious organizations such as the Church of Jesus Christ of Latter-Day Saints (Mormons) and Calvary Baptist Church, tax assistance sites, the LGBTQ Pride Center, and the Salt Lake City and Salt Lake County Mayors’ offices.
-UHPP conducts outreach and education to the LGBT community at workshops and events, including the annual Pride Festival, which attracts nearly 35,000 attendees.
+Examples include Utah’s federal delegation of senators and representatives, Hispanic media outlets, local chambers of commerce (including the Utah Hispanic Chamber of Commerce and the Asian Chamber of Commerce), the Utah Library Association, religious organizations such as the Church of Jesus Christ of Latter-Day Saints (Mormons) and Calvary Baptist Church, tax assistance sites, the LGBTQ Pride Center, and the Salt Lake City and Salt Lake County Mayors’ offices.

-Together with AUCH and UWSL/2-1-1, UHPP creates public service announcements, newspaper ads, and social media campaigns that raise awareness about enrollment assistance.
-For example, in the fall of 2013, the lead team created www.takecareutah.org to allow users to find nearby enrollment assisters by entering their ZIP code.
-This website also includes a calendar of enrollment events.
-UHPP will continue to provide enrollment services and facilitate QHP selection with consumers both on-site and at our partners’ locations.
+Together with AUCH and UWSL/2-1-1, UHPP creates public service announcements, newspaper ads, billboard campaigns, and social media campaigns that raise awareness about enrollment assistance.
+The lead team created www.takecareutah.org to allow users to find nearby enrollment assisters by simply entering their ZIP code.